ntno/mkdocs-terminal/demo/docs/index.md

 hides side navigation on all site pages

 **navigation.side.indexes**
-enables section links in side nav
+enables section links in side nav.  ignored if `navigation.side.hide` is set.

 **navigation.top.hide**
 hides top navigation on all site pages

 **navigation.top.terminal_prompt**
-enables terminal prompt site name styling in top nav
+enables terminal prompt site name styling in top nav.  ignored if `navigation.top.hide` is set.

 ## Hideable Components
 In order to hide components on a per-page basis, you need the meta markdown extension